Psalms For Life

 There’s no one faithful left!

-have vanished from the human race!
+has vanished from the human race!

 Everyone lies to each other.

-They flatter and fawn
+They flatter and fawn—

-—say one thing and think another.
+say one thing and think another.

 May YHWH cut off their sweet-talking lips